chuan-p/rekordport/README.md

 - Lets you preview results in a desktop UI
 - Converts selected tracks to `WAV`, `AIFF`, `MP3 320kbps`, or `M4A 320kbps`
 - Backs up the source file and database before conversion
-- Rewrites Rekordbox paths and rebinds standard playlists to the new entry
+- Rewrites rekordbox paths and rebinds standard playlists to the new entry
-- Shows preflight warnings before you start changing anything

 ## Safety Notes

-- `rekordport` modifies your Rekordbox database during conversion.
+- `rekordport` modifies your rekordbox database during conversion.
 - The app creates backups first, but you should still keep your own library backup.
 - Smart playlists are not rewritten yet.
 - `MP3` and `M4A` now preserve embedded cover art when the source contains attached artwork.